hotosm/fmtm/docs/about/faq.md

   Despite this we will definitely look for opportunities to learn from / collaborate into the future.

+OpenStreetMap tagging:

+- **StreetComplete**: a super simple and intuitive mobile app for improving OpenStreetMap.
+New features can be mapped, in addition to tags, directly uploaded to OSM.
+While FieldTM definitely wants to be used to update OSM, it's not the only usage mode we need to focus on (often users need less public data, such as slum mapping or census data).
+The app is also very much focused on editing as an _individual_, and not about coordinated mapping as a team.

+- **EveryDoor**: another excellent app in the OSM ecosystem, perhaps focused slightly more at power users.
+It has many similar great features as StreetComplete, but also has the same properties that make it not a direct competitor for FieldTM.

+In the long run, these two tools would be excellent candidates for integration at the low level of FieldTM.
+It is conceivable that a field mapping campaign could possibly use **either** ODK, StreetComplete, or EveryDoor to do the actual mapping (while FieldTM coordinates).

 Unmaintained projects:

 - **MapCampaigner**: a now dead project.
 In our opinion, this tool certainly helped